-Landsnet operates Iceland's electricity transmission system, one of the country's most important infrastructures.
-The year 2020 was among the Company's biggest for infrastructure development to date, with works worth 85 million USD performed during the year.
-Overall, the COVID-19 pandemic had only a minor impact on our infrastructure projects, although certain project components were rescheduled.
-At year-end, construction costs were in line with the year's plans.
-We expects our infrastructure development in 2021 to accord with our plans and continue to closely monitor works contracts, suppliers' production and the delivery of products and services relating to infrastructure works.
+For the second consecutive year, 2021 was among the Company's biggest for infrastructure development to date, with works worth USD 89 million carried out during the year.
+Several factors affected the company's construction.
+Deliveries of equipment and materials were delayed in a number of cases and solutions had to be found for the participation of foreign contractors in our projects.
+Both these factors impacted the progress and cost of some projects, but an effort was made to mitigate this impact by reprioritising projects and project components whenever feasible.
+At year-end, overall construction costs were in line with the year's plans.
+Landsnet expects its infrastructure development in 2022 to accord with its plans and the Company will continue to closely monitor works contracts, suppliers' production and the delivery of products and services relating to infrastructure works.